NeuraProtocol/neura-reth/crates/neura-qbft/src/IMPLEMENTATION_PLAN.md

 ## Summary

 The project aims to integrate QBFT consensus into Reth.
-The implementation plan outlines a phased approach, starting with research and foundational work, moving through core logic development, Reth integration, and concluding with thorough testing and documentation.
-The `neura-qbft` crate will encapsulate the QBFT logic, minimizing changes to the core Reth codebase.
+The `neura_qbft_core` crate, encapsulating the core QBFT logic, now successfully compiles.
+The next major effort involves implementing the detailed state machine logic and behaviors within this crate, followed by comprehensive testing.
+Subsequent phases will focus on creating an adapter layer to bridge `neura_qbft_core` with Reth's systems, integrating it into the Reth client, and performing end-to-end testing.